syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 <ts name = "ej.TreeGrid.SelectionMode"/>

-Specifies the type of selection whether to select row or cell.
+Specifies the type of selection whether to select a row or cell.

 <table class="params">
 <thead>